playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Vue

-Vue's minimal API surface allows us to compose `ref` and `provide` usage in order to provide values that we can change after injection.
+Vue's minimal API surface allows us to compose `ref` and `provide` usage to provide values that we can change after injection.

 ```vue
 <!-- Parent.vue -->